 Amazon’s $13.7 billion dollar purchase of Whole Foods earlier in August offers unprecedented vertical integration in one of the largest industries in the country - grocery shopping.

-Amazon continues to surprise consumers and businesses alike with its ability to join new industries and expand in new areas while still providing free delivery services through Amazon Prime.
+As Amazon acquires new Whole Food customers, the company also expands its core business based on free delivery services through Amazon Prime.
 Amazon Prime is a popular subscription option for just $10.99/month or $99 for the year and in use by 80 million Americans annually, according to 2017 data estimates by the Consumer Intelligence Research Partners (CIRP) firm.
+Amazon announced that Amazon Prime will become the customer rewards program for Whole Foods customers, thus giving special savings and in-store benefits to Prime members.
+Amazon hopes to convert Whole Food customers into Amazon Prime members.
 In essence, the company has found a way to vertically integrate consumption.
-How many companies do you know that offer you options to buy the latest book you want to read, watch movies for free (through your Amazon Prime subscription), send a gift to a family member, order groceries and buy technology products all on the same site?
+How many companies do you know that offer you options to buy the latest book you want to read, watch movies for free (through your Amazon Prime subscription), send a gift to a family member, order groceries and buy clothing, home appliances and technology products all on the same site?

 Anticipating Grocery Needs and Desires via Access to Consumer Data and Insight